Indiana Disabled Veteran Benefits

 - $350 credit — for a veteran with wartime service, an honorable discharge, and a VA service-connected disability rating of 10% or more.
 This is a direct credit against the tax bill, not an assessed-value deduction.

 - $250 credit — for a veteran with at least 90 days of service, an honorable discharge, who is age 62 or older, and has a disability rating of at least 10%.
-The Indiana DVA notes that surviving spouses of those killed in action or who died on active duty may qualify for this one.
+The Indiana DVA notes that surviving spouses of those killed in action, who died while serving on active duty, or who died while serving on inactive duty training may qualify for this one.

-- Home donated by a nonprofit (50%–100% deduction) — for a home given to the veteran without charge by a tax-exempt organization, the deduction ranges from 50% to 100% of assessed value, matching the veteran's disability rating (a 50% rating = 50% deduction, a 100% rating = 100% deduction), for veterans rated 50% or higher.
+Home donated by a nonprofit (50%–100% deduction, separate from all of the above): for a home given to the veteran without charge by a tax-exempt organization, the deduction ranges from 50% to 100% of assessed value, matching the veteran's disability rating (a 50% rating = 50% deduction, a 100% rating = 100% deduction), for veterans rated 50% or higher.

-Surviving spouse: the Indiana DVA indicates the benefit can carry to a surviving spouse where the veteran met the requirements (and surviving spouses of those killed in action or who died on active duty may qualify for the $250 credit).
+Surviving spouse: the Indiana DVA indicates the benefit can carry to a surviving spouse where the veteran met the requirements (and surviving spouses of those killed in action, who died while serving on active duty, or who died while serving on inactive duty training may qualify for the $250 credit).
 Confirm your specific situation with your county auditor.

 - Find your county auditor's office (or your County Veteran Service Officer) — they administer this, not the state.
 Use the IDVA "Find Your CVSO" locator.